Skip to main content

 • Polypharmacy: Use of Multiple Anticholinergic Medications in Older Adults (Poly-ACH)

-CMS is also removing three measures beginning with the 2027 Star Ratings:
+CMS also is removing three measures beginning with the 2027 Star Ratings:

 • Care for Older Adults – Pain Assessment